 Each mentioned site are different (obviously) but have the same navigation system with a filter that allows you to add in your destination, you’re planned dates and, for how many guests.
 It can also filter out what you’re looking for in terms of what sort of accommodation you prefer (self-catering, campsite, B&B, etc) and, what you would like to have included.

 Honestly, after traveling the way we do, we prefer self-catering.
 It’s inexpensive unless it’s a campsite that Courtney refuses to do with me.
-B&Bs are also cost-effective; depending whether it’s on or off-season.
-B&Bs work for us when A) I’m lazy to make breakfast and, B) because it was probably cheaper then a self-catering place in that area.
+B&Bs are also cost-effective; depending on whether it’s on or off-season.
+B&Bs work for us when A) I’m lazy to make breakfast and, B) because it was probably cheaper than a self-catering place in that area.

 Figuring out online sites

 If you’re a newbie to doing anything online, take a deep breathe because it’s really easy to figure out.
 Like I said before, I have about three websites open in order to find the best accommodation.
 Type in the town you want to stay in and the site throws out what accommodations are out there.

 A list of places will come up with a detailed description, what it includes and what the price is.
 Side note: Cross check the prices.
 Many of the sites say Starting from XYZ.
 I can’t even begin to recount how many times the prices are more than what is stated.

 Never be shy to phone or pop the desired lodge an email to make sure the dates and price are correct and available.
 I experienced a few instances where the dates are available on the site but when you inquire directly with the accommodation, it’s not because they forgot to update them.

 Note that each booking site has different advertised lodgings.
 Some might have the same lodging yet the prices sometimes differ because of the website policy and their terms.

 If you not comfortable with a place, don’t book